jundalisay/spblist/content/en/research/descartes/errors.md

 ---
-title: "Factual Errors by Descartes"
+title: "Factual Errors and Shortcomings by Descartes"
 weight: 30
 description: "We list down the errors of Descartes so we can bring back an error-free Cartesian Science"
 image: "/covers/fallacies.png"